edoipi/TweakOrTreat/README.md

 Requires Call of the Wild and Races Unleashed to run

+Warning: from version 0.2.0 Call of the Wild version required is 1.112.
+What is more any Wild Stalker that is at least level 4 should be respecced to make rage powers work properly.

 Features:
 - Mindchemist Alchemist archetype - alchemist with cognatogen instead of mutagen
 - Mutation Warrior Fighter archetype - fighter with mutagen